webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

     ![8](https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/2c0252ba-a718-4e1b-9857-593a12b6f12a)
     * It's taking some time.
     ![9](https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/2cf967ab-8a65-4c13-8abd-a0cec6607281)
     * Done!
-Now when you insert the SD card into the bottom of the raspberry pie and boot it up, WebOs will boot normally!
+Now when you insert the SD card into the bottom of the Raspberry Pi and boot it up, WebOs will boot normally!
         {{< note >}}
         If you insert the sd card into the sd reader and insert it into USB on its own, it will not boot!
-Make sure you remove the sd card separately and insert it into the bottom of the raspberry pie!
+Make sure you remove the sd card separately and insert it into the bottom of the Raspberry Pi!
         {{< /note >}}
     ![10](https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/5015e33f-8ff7-44e4-8ad6-8976d0befe53)
     * If Writing Successful appears, you have successfully flushing the image on the sd card.